sriharikrishna/radolc/README.md

 * Parameter Estimation.

 The radolc package is an interface to ADOL-C -- a C++ library that facilitates the evaluation of first and higher derivatives of vector functions that are defined by computer programs.
-ADOL-C can computes gradient, the Jacobian matrix, the Hessian matrix, Jacobian × vector products, and Hessian × vector products.
+ADOL-C can compute gradients, the Jacobian matrix, the Hessian matrix, Jacobian × vector products, and Hessian × vector products.

 This document serves as a brief introduction to radolc's interface calls to ADOL-C drivers and demostrates how to preare your code for differentiation.
 It is based on a similar document for ADOL-C itself [4].
 A description on how the interface was created is provided in [2].
 [1] and [3] are good resources on automatic differentiation (also popularly called autodiff).